miage-lille/catstagram-ts/doc/part2.md

 First we should take a look at a [sample of the body response from pixabay](../sample-api-response.json).

-Our objective is to gets a `picture list` from the `hits`.
+Our objective is to gets a pictures array from the `hits`.
 We can proceed with 2 steps:

 a.
 Parse the string to a JSON with `json` method

 b.
 Extract the `hits` array and create an array of Picture.

 > 💡 Tip: returning a `Promise` to chain it with `fetch` seems to be good

 > ℹ️ Don't forget to update your reducer to map with your type of `Pictures`.
-Remember, it must be *loading OR success of a picture list OR failure of a string*.
+Remember, it must be *loading OR success of a picture array OR failure of a string*.

 ## Exercice 6: Finalize the app